Penta Faculty

 Pablo Rojo

-I am a Paediatric Infectious Diseases Specialist of Hospital 12 de Octubre, Madrid, Spain, and also Associate Professor of Complutense University, Madrid, Spain.
+I am a Paediatric Infectious Diseases Specialist of Hospital 12 de Octubre, Madrid, Spain, and also Professor of Pediatrics at Complutense University, Madrid, Spain.
 I obtained my MD and PhD from Complutense University.
-I’ve been a Member of the Board of the Spanish Society of Paediatric Infectious Diseases (SEIP), since 2014 and now Board Member of the European Society of Pediatric Infectious Diseases (ESPID).
 I’m author and co-author of over 80 peer reviewed scientific articles and book chapters.
-My main research activities are related to HIV, S. aureus and congenital CMV infection.
+My main research activities are related to pediatric HIV, S. aureus and congenital CMV infection.
 I am a Member of the Penta Network and have been part of the PentaTr@ining program for the past 10 years.
 I’ve participated in many paediatric antiretroviral clinical trials and is part of the EPIICAL project pursuing novel therapeutics approaches for early treated HIV-infected children.
 I’m also co-Chief Investigator of ODYSSEY and Chief Investigator of the EMPIRICAL trial.

 Pere Soler Palacín